elldritch/gallop/README.md

 Gallop polls REST APIs at particular intervals to listen for changes.

 ## Installation
-Gallop is the available on the NPM registry.
+Gallop is available on the NPM registry.
 ```bash
 npm install gallop
 ```